EmeSet7/digital-garden/docs/gaming/df-risenhames.md

 The dogs made puppies, one puppy but, enough for now
 Soon after 2 more puppies born, it was more that one after all

+### Winter

+#### Animals

+Very uneventful winter, a cat has grown up and the rooms construction on the lower floor is coming along, soon some bed rooms will be assigned
+Now the dingo, the caged and being trained in our fort one is picking a fight, on the first interaction we stay put but ready, the squad was called
+Soon after, said dingo, reverted to wild so... time to take it out
+Some open arteries and severed parts later the dingo is dealt with, all normal again
+Some stuff happened after all